joao-mc/playground-qk2mcm5q/lessons/lesson4.md

 after 4th iteration : p = 26
 ```

-This can be verified by another small example where we consider 16 bit integer:
+This can be verified by another small example with 16 bit integer:

 ```C runnable
 #include <stdio.h>